-Figure 11 - Two GPS reference receivers located adjacent to the Forth road bridge (left).
+Figure 10.
+Two GPS reference receivers located adjacent to the Forth road bridge (left).
 A GPS choke ring antenna attached to the bridge (right).

 During the second night, two 40 tonne lorries were hired by FETA, accurately weighed and used as a control loading of the bridge.
 These trials were carried out a couple of hours after the high winds experienced subsided slightly, and during these specific trials the bridge was closed off to other traffic.
 The trials were carried out in the early hours of the morning, when the traffic flow over was at a minimum, and only closed whilst the control lorries passed over the bridge ad re-opened whilst they turned around before subsequent crossings.
-The lorries started the trials at the North end of the bridge, and the manoeuvres were as follows.